Ingmar-van-Busschbach/Project-Acceleracer/README.md

 This racing game uses simple racing mechanics alongside powerups and abilities, as well as complex levels that each test a different skill of the driver.

 #### Controls and car mechanics:
 Base driving is handled by W/S for throttle, A/D for steering and Spacebar for handbrake.
+Driving is complex however because each car handles differently.
+Different drivetrains, grip levels, RPM ranges, balance, acceleration, top speed, etc.

 #### Abilities:
 Abilities feature booster fuel which inscrease speed, as well as an ability depending on which "Team" the car is assigned: